gdbinit/yage/README.md

 A complete key generator `age-yubikeygen` is available and is pretty much on par with `age-plugin-yubikey` features.

 One difference versus `age-plugin-yubikey` usage is that you should initially run setup as `age-yubikeygen --setup` to make the target Yubikey ready (essentially forcing default PIN changes and migrating the management key to a PIN protected metadata slot).
-This is to support new and existing Yubikeys.
+This is to support new and existing Yubikeys you might have.

 Please notice that both `age-yubikeygen` and `age-plugin-yubikey` use the "retired key management" slots to store their keys and certificates.
-It's not possible to remove keys/certificates from individual slots but slot overwrite is supported.
+It's not possible to remove keys/certificates from individual slots (only all slots reset) but slot overwrite is supported.

-The key generator utility also supports a full PIV reset and options to change PIN and PUK.
-This avoids using `ykman` for these operations. **Please be aware that the PIV reset will clear all the slots, including the often used 9a, 9c, 9d, and 9e**.
+The key generator utility also supports a full PIV reset (`age-yubikeygen --reset`) and options to change PIN and PUK.
+This avoids using `ykman` for these operations. **Please be aware that the PIV reset will clear all the slots, including the often used 9a, 9c, 9d, and 9e in GPG setups**.

 The `age` command code was slightly modified to parse the new identity/recipient while also still supporting `age-plugin-yubikey`.